Not all that long ago, we shared a compilation of our favorite 50 things to do in Paris.

 28. Eat Pizza…Everywhere

 It might sound cliche, but NY pizza is one of our favorite things in the world.
-No one seems able to agree on where you can actually find the best slice in town.
+No one seems able to agree on where you can actually find the best slice in town although a pizza walking tour of Manhattan will give you more than a few options to choose from.
 Dani’s House of Pizza in Kew Gardens is one of our favorites for its chilled out atmosphere, friendly staff and cheap prices ($2 a slice).

 29. Eat Bagels